paulomac1000/wikipedia-articles-with-elasticsearch/README.md

 network.host: ["_site_", "127.0.0.1"] #at which addresses it returns data, here: all interfaces + localhost discovery.seed_hosts: 127.0.0.1 #what addresses is it looking for nodes here: only locally
 ```
+6. Launch Elasticsearch
+`sudo /bin/systemctl enable elasticsearch.service`
-6. Check that the server is working properly.
+7. Check that the server is working properly.
 on the server:
 `curl  http://localhost:9200/_cluster/health?pretty`
 on remote, eg. From PostMan
 `GET http://serverIp:9200/_cluster/health?pretty`
-7. The data will come from the simplified Wikipedia dataset in Polish language.
+8. The data will come from the simplified Wikipedia dataset in Polish language.
 The data is available at address https://dumps.wikimedia.org/plwiki/latest/ and the newest - at address https://dumps.wikimedia.org/plwiki/latest/plwiki-latest-abstract.xml.gz .
 You can also find datasets for other languages, try to modify the url or search similiar phrases in google.
-8. Install missing python packages.
+9. Install missing python packages.
 `pip install cElementTree`
 `pip install elasticsearch`
-9. Clone this repo, go to
+10. Clone this repo, go to
 `cd wikipedia-articles-with-elasticsearch/WikipediaSearchEngine/WikipediaSearchEngine`
 then type
 `nano appsettings.json`
 and make sure, that endpoint to elasticsearch is proper for your machine.
-10. Now run website.
+11. Now run website.
 To do this, type:
 `dotnet run`
-11. That’s all.
+12. That’s all.
 Now go to browser and type server adress (or localhost on this machine) with proper port and press red button on navbar to recreate index.

 # How to use